Google Lens Explained: How Visual Discovery Works and How to Prepare

 Visual search has fundamentally transformed how people discover information online, shifting from text-based queries to camera-first interactions.
 Google Lens, the company’s flagship visual search technology, now powers nearly 20 billion visual searches every month, with over 100 billion visual searches occurring through Lens and Circle to Search in 2024 alone.
-This explosive growth reflects a broader consumer behavior shift: people increasingly prefer pointing their camera at something they want to learn about rather than typing a description.
+This piece is a deep dive on Lens itself: the recognition technology under the hood, how it differs from Circle to Search, and what to actually do to prepare for it.
+For the broader picture — general image SEO, alt text, schema markup, and how visual search works across Pinterest, Amazon, and other platforms — see our complete guide to visual search and AI image optimization.

 Google Lens interface showing AI recognition of various objects including plants, products, landmarks, and menus with glowing highlights

 The platform’s reach is staggering: 1.5 billion people now use Google Lens monthly, with younger users aged 18-24 showing the highest engagement rates.
 What makes this particularly significant for brands is that one in five of these visual searches—approximately 20 billion searches—have direct shopping intent.
-These aren’t casual curiosity searches; they’re potential customers actively looking to purchase something they’ve seen in the real world.
+These aren’t casual curiosity searches; they’re potential customers actively looking to purchase something they’ve seen in the real world, and that intent-rich traffic converts at meaningfully higher rates than ordinary search traffic.

 How Google Lens Works: The Technology Behind Visual Discovery